syncfusion/blazor-docs/src/schedule/scheduler/getting-started.md

 ## Setting date

-The Scheduler usually displays the system date as its current date.
+The [Blazor Scheduler](https://www.syncfusion.com/blazor-components/blazor-scheduler/) usually displays the system date as its current date.
 To change the current date of Scheduler with specific date, define the two-way binding for `SelectedDate` property.

 ```csharp
 @using Syncfusion.Blazor.Schedule